kanaria69/Mainecoco/README.md

-## A bartender broke up with her boyfriend, but he kept asking her for another shot.
+## They say Dodger Stadium can hold up to fifty-six thousand people, but that is just a ballpark figure.